microsoft/FluidFramework/packages/drivers/fluid-debugger/README.md

 3. Use a particular snapshot to start with (use dropdown).
 You will see a selection of snapshots (with cryptic names) as well as starting sequence number for each of them in dropdown, sorted (with latest at the top).
 Please note that dropdown is populated asynchronously - there is progress text on the page noting that.

-4. Use snapshot stored on disk (snapshot.json), produced by replay tool.
+4. Use snapshot stored on disk (_"snapshot.json"_), produced by [replay tool](../../tools/replay-tool/README.md).
 This option is useful if you want to validate that generation and loading of snapshot (from set of ops) does not introduce a bug.
 This is useful, given there is no other way to generate snapshot at particular point in time in the past.
 Notes:

-Currently you can't play ops on top of snapshot in this mode (though this is feature that can be added later).
+    - Currently you can't play ops on top of snapshot in this mode (to be added in the future).
-You can load snapshot from a different file (given above).
+    - You can load snapshot from a different file (given above).
 As long as it's for same application, it does not matter if same file or storage endpoint is used to start an app.

 ### Playing ops ###